The Rural England Prosperity Fund - Defra's boost for the rural economy

 Oct, 05 2022

-The Rural Fund is essentially a top-up to the UK Shared Prosperity Fund.
-The scheme will sit alongside Defra’s Farming in Protected Landscapes Programme and the RPA’s Farming Investment Fund.
-However, the REPF cannot support businesses if they are already receiving support from these other programmes.
+The Rural Fund acts as a top-up to the UK Shared Prosperity Fund.
+In addition, it will run alongside Defra’s Farming in Protected Landscapes Programme and the RPA’s Farming Investment Fund.
+However, businesses already receiving support from these programmes cannot apply for REPF.

-1. Creating holiday lets
+• Creating holiday lets

-3. Developing a wedding or events venue
+• Developing wedding or events venues

 Related Insights